metoppv/improver/doc/source/metadata/Introduction.rst

-Broadly, the spot data parallels the form of the gridded data, both probabilities and percentiles are produced, but there are some notable differences because of the nature of data.
+Broadly, the spot data parallels the form of the gridded data, both probabilities and percentiles are produced, but there are some notable differences because of the nature of the data.
 These difference are described below, but the full ncdump listing is shown in an appendix.